ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 * Is model interchange required?
 Keras and TensorFlow have their own model exchange formats.
 There are converters from and to ONNX.

-* Is parallel- or GPU-based training or scoring required?
+* Is parallel- or GPU-based training or sc oring required?
 Running TensorFlow on top of ApacheSpark is supported through TensorFrames and TensorSpark.
 Keras models can be run on ApacheSpark using DeepLearning4J and SystemML.
 Both of the latter frameworks also support GPUs.
 TensorFlow (and therefore, Keras) support GPU natively as well.

 * Do algorithms need to be tweaked or new algorithms be developed?
 TensorFlow is a linear algebra execution engine.
 Therefore, it’s optimally suited for tweaking and creating new algorithms.
 Keras is a very flexible deep learning library that supports many neural network layouts.